ben-macaulay/run/README.md

 I plan to:

 * have another attempt at the 8.3 support and look for periods in the arguments in case I can convert those as well...
+* Possibly another int 256 for some sort of 'strict'/blind mode where $cmd is just spawned if the .exe can be found?